MicrosoftDocs/win32-pr.it-it/desktop-src/WinRT/icoreapplicationview-activated.md

 ---
 # <a name="icoreapplicationviewactivated-event"></a>Evento ICoreApplicationView::Activated

-Si verifica quando viene Windows'app dello Store.
+Si verifica quando viene Windows'app di Store.

 ## <a name="syntax"></a>Sintassi